McGuinness Institute: Project TalentNZ

 Project TalentNZ aims to contribute to Sir Paul Callaghan’s vision of making New Zealand ‘a place where talent wants to live’.
 Project TalentNZ began in 2011 at a StrategyNZ workshop with Sir Paul Callaghan’s keynote speech.
 Since then, the Institute has published the TalentNZ Journal and developed a Menu of Initiatives, which illustrates New Zealand’s talent ecosystem and lays out action points for growing, attracting, retaining and connecting talented individuals.

+Project WaterFuturesNZ

+WaterFuturesNZ is a research project that aims to contribute to the wider discussion on how we might design safe, accessible and reliable water services for Aotearoa New Zealand.
+One of the publications in this project was Think Piece 39 – Three Waters: New body corporate model reduces government accountability.

 Project Nation Dates

 In 2011 the Institute published Nation Dates, a book that presents a timeline of significant events that have shaped New Zealand as a nation.
-The second edition was published in 2012 and the third edition was published in 2017.
+The second edition was published in 2012, the third edition was published in 2017, the fourth edition was published in 2020 and the fifth edition was published in 2023.

+A special edition called COVID-19 Nation Dates: A New Zealand timeline of significant events during the COVID-19 pandemic was first published in 2023 with a second edition in 2024.
+This series aims to provide insights by recording the impact of COVID-19 in Aotearoa New Zealand between January 2020 to mid- to late 2024.

 Workshops

 One of the McGuinness Institute's core values is to provide platforms and opportunities for New Zealanders, with a particular focus on amplifying the voices of young people aged between 18 and 25.
 McGuinness Institute workshops are the primary tool for achieving this.
 The workshops focus on public policy issues that are strategic, complex, and long-term in nature.